 Suspended License Issues

-This page is brought to you by Vincenzes Law, PLLC, local Prague, Virginia Criminal Defense firm, home of Fairfax Traffic Attorney, and Northern Virginia criminal lawyer, Brenton D. Vincenzes.
+This page is brought to you by Vincenzes Law, PLLC, local Ashburn, Virginia Criminal Defense firm, home of Fairfax Traffic Attorney, and Northern Virginia criminal lawyer, Brenton D. Vincenzes.

 Go directly to:

 This section covers topics such as: US legal status and deportation risk; habitual offender status; when you may lose driving privileges; suspended or revoked license due to disability and/or addiction; and more

 The information on this page is not legal advice, but is helpful information from our Northern Virginia, Fairfax traffic attorney.
 If you have an upcoming case in Northern Virginia, call (703.665.3719703.665.3719) or send us a message to schedule a no-cost, no-obligation consultation (phone – web – in-office = your choice).